festus-sulumeti/Lindaji-/README.md

     1. expo-local-authentication: Provides biometric authentication capabilities like Face ID or fingerprint recognition, which are essential for the app's secure login feature.
     2. react-native-reanimated: Enables smooth and complex animations for a responsive and interactive user interface.
     3. expo-haptics: Adds haptic feedback to enhance user experience by providing tactile responses to user interactions.
+    4. react-native-mmkv: Offers a high-performance, persistent storage solution using the MMKV library.
+It's used for securely storing sensitive user data and preferences, ensuring that data remains secure and quickly accessible.

 ### 4. Run the Application